cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 {% endgcloak %}

 ## Available manager blueprints
-See The Reference section in the documentation for a reference of all currently available Manager Blueprints.
+See the reference section in the documentation for a reference of all currently available Manager Blueprints.

 {%note title=Note%}
 The manager blueprints are comprised not only of the *.yaml* file, but rather the entire directory in which the *.yaml* file resides.
+For example, the manager blueprints map bootstrap operations to scripts that perform many of the bootstrap tasks.
 Make sure to copy the full directory for when using or editing manager blueprints.
 {%endnote%}

 ## Authoring manager blueprints

 If you wish to write a custom manager blueprint (whether it be for a custom behavior or a different provider) or learn more on how manager blueprints work, refer to the [Manager Blueprints Authoring guide](guide-authoring-manager-blueprints.html).

 # Install Required Plugins

 Manager blueprints can use Cloudify Plugins to perform the bootstrapping process.
 While this is good to know, you can ignore this section as we'll be installing Cloudify Plugins as a part of the bootstrap process itself.

-Anyhow. you can install the blueprint-specific dependencies by running:
+Anyhow.
+You can install the blueprint-specific dependencies by running:

  `cfy local install-plugins -p /path/to/manager/blueprint/file`